Trouble with TypeScript Timeouts: How to Fix It

 Similarly, if you are using setInterval

-you can utilize type ReturnType<typeof setTimeout>
+you can utilize type ReturnType<typeof setInterval>

 for similar purposes.